-Arizona became a center for astronomy in the early 20th century because of its clear, dark skies.
-The cities were small, remote mountaintops were plentiful, and clouds were rare.
-The state boasted up to nine months a year of near-perfect conditions for astronomy.
+Arizona became an astronomy hub a century ago because of its clear, dark skies.
+Settlements were small, remote mountaintops plentiful, and clouds rare.
+Even today, the state gets up to nine months a year of near-perfect conditions for night sky observations.

 In part four of Collecting Light: An Exploration of Arizona Astronomy, we look at efforts to preserve Arizona’s dark skies, even as light pollution from the state’s metropolitan areas expands into even the most remote areas.